ris4911/little-lemon-meta/README.md

 # Honour Code

-This demo project is solely done by me, Jayanta Samaddar.
-You can contact me on **[GitHub](https://www.github.com/jayantasamaddar)** for interesting projects to work on.
+This demo project is solely done by me, Rushi Raval.
+You can contact me on **[GitHub](https://github.com/ris4911)** for interesting projects to work on.